-Caroline Thorpe ward is a 12-bed paediatric ward with a four-bed children's assessment unit which is open 08:00 to 20:00 daily, and a two-bed paediatric high dependency unit staffed by dedicated nurses.
+Inpatient facilities Caroline Thorpe Ward is a 12 bedded Paediatric ward with a 4 bed Children's Assessment Unit which is open 08:00 to 20:00 daily, and a 2 bed Paediatric High Dependency Unit staffed by dedicated HDU nurses.

-There is a special care baby unit including continuous positive airway pressure and short-term ventilation for stabilisation prior to transfer and is fully staffed for this function.
-The unit has a total of eight cots plus two intensive/high dependency cots.
+There is a Special Care Baby Unit to Level 1 Plus including CPAP and short-term ventilation for stabilisation prior to transfer and is fully staffed for this function.
+The unit has a total of 8 cots plus two intensive/ high dependency cots.